 The curriculum of the applied track for the Master of Science degree in Biomedical Informatics includes required didactic courses, a choice of elective and a practicum.
 Didactic courses (lecture/discussion, demonstration and student laboratories) are presented to provide facts, concepts, and theories related to the techniques and procedures of Biomedical Informatics.
 The courses include instruction in basic and applied informatics.
 The practicum is designed to give the students the opportunity to apply theory and techniques in the hospital, research, or private laboratory setting.
+Courses marked with a have a \$100 Course Fee.
+Courses marked with a have a \$50 Course Fee.

-Each student will develop a degree plan with written approval of their faculty advisor.
-A signed degree plan will be filed that includes the core and required courses as specified below:
+Each student will develop a degree plan with written approval from their academic advisor.
+A signed degree plan will be filed each academic year that includes the core and required courses as specified below:

-- 36 semester credit hours in required courses - o BMI 5300 Introduction to Biomedical Informatics (3 credit hours) - o BMI 5301 The U.S. Healthcare System (3 credit hours) - o BMI 5305 Legal and Ethical Aspects of Health Informatics (3 credit hours) - o BMI 5313 Found of Electronic Health Records & Clinical Information Systems (3 credit hours) - BMI 5315 Quality and Outcome Improvement in Healthcare (3 credit hours) - BMI 5317 Applied Data Management (3 credit hours) - BMI 5328 Systems Analysis and Project Management (3 credit hours)
+- 36 semester credit hours in required courses - o BMI 5300 Introduction to Biomedical Informatics (3 credit hours) - o BMI 5301 The U.S. Healthcare System (3 credit hours) - o BMI 5305 Legal and Ethical Aspects of Health Informatics (3 credit hours) - o BMI 5313 Found of Electronic Health Records & Clinical Information Systems (3 credit hours) - BMI 5315 Quality and Outcome Improvement in Healthcare (3 credit hours)

-- BMI 5329 Workflow Process Modeling (3 credit hours) - o BMI 5371 Business and Technical Communication (3 credit hours) - BMI 6316 Change Management in Health Informatics (3 credit hours) - o BMI 6340 Health Information Visualization & Visual Analytics (3 credit hours) - o BMI 6000 Practicum in Biomedical Informatics (3 credit hours) - 3 semester credit hours in an elective course
+- o BMI 5317 Applied Data Management (3 credit hours) - BMI 5328 Systems Analysis and Project Management (3 credit hours) - o BMI 5329 Workflow Process Modeling (3 credit hours) - o BMI 5371 Business and Technical Communication (3 credit hours) - o BMI 6316 Change Management in Health Informatics (3 credit hours) - o BMI 6340 Health Information Visualization & Visual Analytics (3 credit hours) - o BMI 6000 Practicum in Biomedical Informatics (3 credit hours) - 3 semester credit hours in an elective course